crispthinking/rust-workshop/chatlines/README.md

 To find out more about these functions you can visit <https://doc.rust-lang.org/> and click on "API Documentation" for information about the standard library or head to <https://docs.rs> to search third-party crate documentation.

 Go ahead and try this out by running `$ cargo run` and type some text in.
 Each time you press enter the line should be echoed back to you.
 Try typing lines which do and don't contain bad words.
+Once you're done type <kbd>Ctrl-D</kbd> on macOS and Linux or <kbd>Ctrl-Z</kbd> on Windows.

 ## Replacing just the Bad Words